Kazox61/Labelix/README.md

 # Labelix

 Labelix is a labeling tool for creating Yolo datasets.
 At the moment it's only tested on Windows 10, where there is a installer available for the latest version.
-It's built on top of Electron, that s why you can run it also on Linux and MacOS by cloning the repo and installing the npm dependecies.
+It's built on top of Electron, that s why you can run it also on Linux and MacOS by cloning the repo and installing the npm dependecies and build it yourself or run in dev mode.
 ![image](resources/images/label.png)

 ## Tutorial